 Publication by PwC Germany

-In case of any questions please contact Frank Gehring, firstname.lastname@example.org.
+In case of any questions or for further information please contact Frank Gehring, firstname.lastname@example.org.